How To Report Your Crypto Taxes with TurboTax (Updated for 2020)

 Here’s the step by step for importing your cryptocurrency Form 8949 into the web edition of TokenTax.
 If you’re looking for instructions for the CD / Download / Desktop version of TurboTax, scroll down past the web instructions.

-- First, complete calculating your crypto taxes on TokenTax.
+- First, complete your crypto taxes on TokenTax.

 - Next, go to your TokenTax Documents page and create a TurboTax CSV.

 - Start your tax return in TurboTax.
-In the TurboTax introduction process, be sure to select “I sold or traded Cryptocurrency” on the page titled “Let’s get an idea of your financial picture.”
+In the TurboTax introduction process, select “I sold or traded Cryptocurrency” on the page titled “Let’s get an idea of your financial picture.”

 - Once you get to your Wages & Income screen, click Start next to Cryptocurrency.
-If you didn’t previously select that you sold or traded cryptocurrency, you can add it by clicking “Add more income” on this screen and selecting cryptocurrency.
+If you didn’t already select that you sold or traded cryptocurrency, add it by clicking “Add more income” on this screen and selecting cryptocurrency.

 - You’ll be asked if you sold or traded cryptocurrency in 2019.
 Click Yes.

-- Click the TokenTax tile on this next screen.
+- Click the TokenTax logo on this next screen.

 How to import your transactions into TurboTax: